SpecialBomb/sbdm/README.md

 +Instagib axes can be enabled with "deathmatch 3".
 Disables item pickups, and spawns player with only an axe.
 The axe will do 1000 damage.

++Lightning gun only mode can be enabled with "dethamatch 4".
+Disables item pickups, and you have infinite ammo.

 +Random spawns. (needs improving)

 +Grenades aren't random.